 Even when you’re running, it’s still critical to protect your eyes.
 A pair of polarized, UV-resistant running sunglasses is incredibly important for keeping a runner’s eyes safe on long runs (so, basically, it’s one of those awesome AND practical running gifts).
 There are tons of varieties of running sunglasses out there, but runners love these sunglasses by JOJEN which are high quality and come in a bunch of different colors.

 Just like sunglasses are important for protecting runners’ eyes, a hat is helpful for protecting their faces.
 When you’re running for hours in the hot, direct sun, it’s really easy to get a sunburn, and a hat can help prevent that.
-Any hat will do, but this one by TrailHeads comes in a bunch of colors and is super lightweight and breathable.
+Any hat will do, but this cap by Outdoor Research comes in a bunch of colors and is super lightweight and breathable.

 Cheap Gifts for Runners On A Budget (Under $25)

 Runners often get aches and pains in various parts of their body, and one way to alleviate them is to provide additional support through kinesiology tape.
 There are several brands of kinesiology tape out there, but the most popular with runners is KT Tape, which is super soft and comfortable and comes in all kinds of colors, from neutral to bright and fun.

 For people who spend a lot of time outside, there are few things as versatile as a Buff.
 They advertise that it can be worn in 12+ different ways, and for runners, it’s a great headband or scarf substitute for colder climates.